The Opioid Partnership

 Opioid use during pregnancy can result in a drug withdrawal syndrome in newborns called neonatal abstinence syndrome (NAS).
 An estimated 32,000 babies were born with NAS in 2014.
 One baby is born with signs of NAS every 15 minutes in the U.S., this equates to nearly 100 babies a day.

 More needs to be done to assist pregnant women and their babies at risk of and struggling with opioid use and exposure.
-Some of the most immediate barriers to effecting positive change include gaps in research, the need for greater sharing of success and lessons learned, and inadequate resources and referrals.
+Some of the most immediate barriers to effecting positive change include gaps in research and understanding of the issues, the need for development and sharing of successful practices and lessons learned, and inadequate resources dedicated to this important population with unique needs.

-The Opioid Partnership is working to support efforts to prevent and reduce the impact of opioid abuse and exposure on mothers and babies, by identifying promising, innovative solutions, facilitating information sharing, and advocating for increased funding and support.
+The Opioid Partnership is bringing together experts and stakeholders to prevent and reduce the impact of opioid abuse and exposure on mothers and babies.
+Key activities include: